UWRobotRacing/RobotRacing2018/README.md

 ## Robot Racing

 ### Description:
 This repository contains the current competition code (2018).
-This code is used for the IARRC 2018.
+This code will be used for the IARRC 2018.
 This code currently handles LIDAR mapping, trajectory rollout, PID speed control, lane detection and traffic light detection.

 A list of what we're currently working on is in the issues section of this repo.